Best 10 Kanban Project Management Software Tools – Tested & Compared by a Project Manager with 10 Years of Experience

 4. ClickUp

-ClickUp is Kanban-based software that offers advanced work planning, organization, collaboration, and tracking tools.
+ClickUp is another of the best Kanban board software tools, offering advanced work planning, organization, collaboration, and tracking tools for medium to larger organizations.

 This versatile, advanced, all-in-one project management software offers a classic Kanban board setup, along with other view options, such as Gantt Charts, calendar views, mind maps, and lists.